awsdocs/amazon-ec2-user-guide/doc_source/ebs-creating-snapshot.md

 ## Multi\-volume snapshots<a name="ebs-create-snapshot-multi-volume"></a>

 You can create multi\-volume snapshots, which are point\-in\-time snapshots for all EBS volumes attached to an EC2 instance\.
 You can also create lifecycle policies to automate the creation and retention of multi\-volume snapshots\.
-For more information, see [Automating the Amazon EBS snapshot lifecycle](snapshot-lifecycle.md)\.
+For more information, see [Amazon Data Lifecycle Manager](snapshot-lifecycle.md)\.

 After the snapshots are created, each snapshot is treated as an individual snapshot\.
 You can perform all snapshot operations, such as restore, delete, and copy across Regions or accounts, just as you would with a single volume snapshot\.
 You can also tag your multi\-volume snapshots as you would a single volume snapshot\.
 We recommend you tag your multiple volume snapshots to manage them collectively during restore, copy, or retention\.